theoremreach/slate/source/index.md

 ```

-This end point allows you to retrieve all country and language combinations supported by Theorem Reach.
+This end point allows you to retrieve all active country and language combinations supported by TheoremReach.
 Only actively support countries will be returned.
 The ID must be used when creating campaigns and checking feasibility.

 **HTTP REQUEST**